 During the year since Monitor G5 moved into Olssons Trappor, a lot has happened.
 The pandemic, and uncertainty, have led to a number of challenges for the company.
 For example, it’s been difficult to procure certain materials.

-“We normally purchase a great deal of oak from Ukraine, so here we have needed to find alternatives.
+“We normally purchase a great deal of oak from Ukraine, so here we needed to find alternatives.
 But even before this, during the second wave of Covid, we had only half of the factory up and running.
 We were forced to reassess.
 But it was much easier to see how we could prioritize and reorganize when we had Monitor G5 to lean on.
-We were able to give straightforward responses to customers on when they could actually expect their delivery.”
+We were able to give straightforward responses to customers on when they actually could expect their delivery.”

 E-factor (or e-number) = the ratio between the pre-calculation and the post-calculation.